 - Submit a copy only.

-- If the certificate is not in English, please translate from your language to English.
+- If the certificate is not in English, please translate from your language to English via .

-- US Citizen's: ORIGINAL certificate must be presented for inspection.
+- US Citizens: ORIGINAL certificate must be presented for inspection.
 If you do not have one, you need to apply for a new one or replacement within the U.S.A. only.
-It cannot be obtained here in Seoul.
+It cannot be obtained in Seoul.

-- If you obtained your F-4 Visa outside of Korea, you will only need to pay 30,000 Won for the F-4 ID Card (Alien Registration Card)
+- If you obtained your F-4 Visa outside of Korea, you will still need to pay KRW 30,000 for the F-4 ID Card (Alien Registration Card)

-[ ] G. A copy of your lease (rental contract)
+[ ] G. Copy of your lease (rental contract)

-- You need to be able to document that the address you register on your visa application and as domestic residence is your actual place of residence.
-If your name is not on the lease you need a form called the "Confirmation of Residence/Accommodation", a copy of the ID of the person who is leasing/owning the accommodation (house mate, friend, partner, etc), and a copy of their lease/housing title.
-G.O.A.'L can send you this form to fill out if needed.
+- Must be able to document that the address you register as your domestic residence is your actual place of residence.
+If your name is not on the lease, you will need to complete a form called "Confirmation of Residence/Accommodation" + a copy of the ID of the person who is leasing/owning the accommodation (house mate, friend, partner, etc) + a copy of their lease/housing title.
+G.O.A.'L can send this form prior to your appointment.

-2. Once you obtain your ADOPTION CERTIFICATE from the adoption agency or G.O.A.'L receives it, G.O.A.'L will notify you via email to make an appointment for a G.O.A.’L volunteer to acompany you to the immigration office.*
+2. Once you obtain your ADOPTION CERTIFICATE from the adoption agency (or G.O.A.'L receives it), you are ready to make an appointment at immigration.
+Go to the HiKorea immigration website to make an appointment for "Application for Sojourn".

-4. Pick up your completed F-4 Registration card at the immigration office on the date it is available.
-You can also have it delivered to the address you are registered for an extra fee of 3,000 won.
+4. Pick up your completed F-4 card at the immigration office on the date it is available.
+(You can also have it delivered to your registered address for an added fee of KRW 3,000.)